Abdoulaye-Koroko/developer-test-solution/README.md

 ## Obtaining the odds from web page

 You can also obtain the odds from a web page that consists of a single-page application allowing you to upload a JSON file containing the data intercepted by the rebels about the plans of the Empire i.e. the **empire.json** file.
-It assumes that **millennium-falcon.json** and the database **universe.db** are already integrated into the application, i.e. not supplied by users.
+It assumes that **millennium-falcon.json** and the database **universe.db** are already integrated into the application, i.e. not supplied by the user.
 Here we use `examples/example1/millennium-falcon.json` and `examples/example1/universe.db` as references.
 You can change them by changing  `path_to_falcon_millenimum` in `frontend/odds_calculator/utils:calculate_odds
 ` function  to the path towards the new reference database.

 The webage is developed with **Django** framework.